Suri312006/undergradthesis/3-cap.typ

 // define a capability
 Capabilities are the atomic unit of security in Twizzler, acting as tokens of
-//NOTE: point forward towards security contexts? protections granted to a process, allowing it to access some object in the ways it describes.
+//NOTE: point forward towards security contexts? protections that allow a process to access an object in the ways it describes.
+More information about how capabilities interact with processes can be found in section 4.2.
 Colloquially a capability is defined as permissions and a unique object to which those permissions apply, but in Twizzler we add the signature component to allow the kernel to validate that the security policy was created by an authorized party.

 Thus, a Capability is represented as follows: